michaelocana/motrim/README.md

 </div>
 ```

-Fire the plugin onDocumentReady using the wrapper-selector.
+Fire the plugin onDocumentReady using the text-box selector.

 without options :